OpenNMT/opennmt.github.io/Advanced.md

 ### Word Features

-OpenNMT supports additional features on source and target words in the form of discrete labels.
+OpenNMT supports additional features on source and target words in the form of **discrete labels**.

 * On the source side, these features act as additional information to the encoder.
 An embedding will be optimized for each label and then fed as additional source input